 Video Source: WPEngine.com

 The Genesis Framework has been onboard with WordPress and Gutenberg from the start.
 They have converted several of their themes to support blocks.

-WP Engine is responsible for the Atomic Blocks plugin, which adds a ton of ready to use blocks and layouts to your page editor, but also enable you to easily create your own blocks!
+WP Engine is responsible for the Genesis Blocks and Genesis Custom Blocks plugins, which adds a ton of ready to use blocks and layouts to your page editor, but also enable you to easily create your own blocks!